Blog

 • Discover a tool that quickly reframes videos into common aspect ratios to make your video fit where you publish it.

-What is aspect ratio for video?
+What is a video aspect ratio?

-Written as X:Y, a video's aspect ratio reads “XbyY,” where X is the width, and Y is the height of the video frame.
+Written as X:Y, a video's aspect ratio reads β€œX by Y,” where X is the width, and Y is the height of the video frame.

 The ratio of a video is independent of its size.
 For example, if a video is twice as wide as it is tall, its aspect ratio will always be 2:1.